QuagHien/chatbot_VinaLLaMA/README.md

 ## Fine-tuned VinaLLaMA
-To create a Vietnamese chatbot capable of engaging in daily conversations, we will fine-tune the VinaLLaMA model using the conversation dataset 'alespalla/chatbot_instruction_prompts'.
+To create a Vietnamese chatbot, we will fine-tune the VinaLLaMA model using the conversation dataset 'alespalla/chatbot_instruction_prompts'.
 ## Customizing Code
 Initializing the model: "vilm/vinallama-7b-chat" - a model trained by a Vietnamese research group on a predominantly Vietnamese dataset.